aofarrel/Dockstore-Dictionary/outputs/output.rst

 ----
 *abbreviation for* YAML Ain't Markup Language

-	Human-readable data-serialization lanaguage.
+	Human-readable data-serialization language.
 Commonly used for configuration files.

 see also :ref:`dict JSON`